-Listen to the Cancer.Net Podcast: Stopping Tobacco Use After a Cancer Diagnosis with Graham Warren, MD, PhD, adapted from this content.
+Listen to the Cancer.Net Podcast: Quitting Smoking After a Cancer Diagnosis, with Anthony Alberg, PhD, MPH, adapted from this content.

 If you or a loved one has been diagnosed with cancer, quitting tobacco use is one of the best goals a person can have to improve the chances of successful cancer treatment.
 Many believe that smoking caused their cancer and feel like they have brought this on themselves.
-Others believe that it is too late to quit, that the damage has already been done.
+Others believe that it is too late to quit and that the damage has already been done.
 People who use tobacco should not blame themselves for a cancer diagnosis or feel that nothing can be done to help them.
-Quitting can have immediate benefits.
+Quitting can have benefits right away.